 Artisan Breads provides students the information, tools, and instruction to gain proficiency in preparation of a variety of artisan breads.
-Emphato gain proficiency in preparation of a variety of artisan breads.
 Emphasis is placed on learning to mix, ferment, shape, bake, and store hand-crafted breads.
 Students focus on traditional fermentation, as well as the science of the ingredients.
 Students learn assembly and speed necessary to increase their proficiency in meeting production deadlines with quality products.
 (0/3)

-HCM 218 Cakes 1.0
+HCM 218 Cakes